 We've discussed using jojoba as a non-toxic alternative to removing make-up, but did you know that it can replace your face cleanser as well?
 When, Jacqueline, one of our customers wrote in about using jojoba as her oil cleansing medium we figured it was time to share the word on our blog.

-I've been oil cleansing off and on for quite a few years, many years ago I used a combination of olive oil and castor oil, but I found my skin wasn't fond of that mix.
-The castor oil seemed far to drying for my already dry skin.
-I tried other oils for cleansing here and there, but wasn't impressed with the results and didn't use oil cleansing frequently, until I started using jojoba.
+I've been oil cleansing off and on for quite a few years.
+Many years ago I used a combination of olive oil and castor oil, but I found my skin wasn't fond of that mix.
+The castor oil seemed far too drying for my already dry skin.
+I tried other oils for cleansing here and there, but wasn't impressed with the results and didn't use oil cleansing frequently until I started using jojoba.
 Now I use jojoba, that's it, no other oils, no other cleansing agents.
 My skin has never looked better!
 Personally, I use jojoba for oil cleansing nightly, once a week I do a deep cleansing by massaging it into my skin for 15 minutes.

-Now you're probably wondering how to actually using jojoba as your cleanser.
+Now you're probably wondering how to actually use jojoba as your cleanser.
 It couldn't be any easier.

 - Squirt about a quarter size amount of jojoba onto one palm

-- Continue massaging jojoba into skin for 2-15 minutes using a light touch.
-I usually do a short cleaning most days and try to cleanse for 15 minutes once a week for a deep cleansing.
+- Continue massaging jojoba into the skin for 2-15 minutes using a light touch.
+I usually do a short cleaning most days and try to deep cleanse for 15 minutes once a week.